 Aside from the initial expense of buying your pooch, having a dog is an expensive commitment.
 The average lifetime cost of owning a dog can range from £16,000 to £31,000, and this doesn’t include the cost of injury or illness, which can be another costly expense.
 There are plenty of pet insurance plans to choose from, which could save you money in the long run.

 When you first get your puppy/dog, you need to be familiar with the food they have been given previously, as it’s important to introduce any changes to a doggy diet gradually.
 Feeding guides tend to be based on a rough estimate, but they’re always a good place to start.
 When it comes to pet food, there’s a huge range to choose from and if you’ve never had a dog before, the choice can be confusing!
 To ensure your dog is getting all the nutrients they need, choose a high-quality, complete food.
-Fish based food is a good choice to start with, as fish tends to be easier for dogs to digest.
+Pooch & Mutt's Adult Superfood Complete is a good place to start.
+Containing a high meat content from lean chicken and a host of fresh and natural nutritious vegetables including kale, spinach and cranberries - this food is high in vitamins, minerals and antioxidants to improve immunity and provide optimal health.
+The good news, is that there's a puppy, small dog, and senior version too!

 Generally, you should aim to feed your dog two main meals a day, although this will be different for a puppy.
 As a rough guide, feed your puppy four meals a day up to four months, then reduce this to three a day until they are 6 months when you can change to two a day.
 Whatever meal plan you decide on, it’s most important that you create a consistent routine that you can follow through on.